Wednesday, October 6, 2021

 A must-try!

-There are several names for this dish: Risotto allo scoglio ("at the rock", refering to crustaceans), alla pescatora (fisherman style) or ai frutti di mare (seafood).
-No matter what name you give to the dish, this seafood risotto is a sure must-try.
+There are several names for this dish: Risotto allo scoglio ("at the rock", referring to crustaceans), alla pescatora (fisherman style) or ai frutti di mare (seafood).
+No matter what name you give to the dish, this seafood risotto is a sure must-try, perfect for any weeknight dinner or special occasion.

-In today risotto I added calamari (squid), shrimp and sea scallops.
+In today's risotto, I added calamari (squid), shrimp, and sea scallops.
 I generally like to have clams or mussels in here too, but I didn't have any.
 The best is to see what fresh seafood is available at the fish market that day.

-If using clams or mussels, make sure to cook separately in a saucepan, covered with a lid and cook until the shells open.
-Remove some from the shell (save some in shell for decoration if you like), save the juice and use it (sifted) to cook the risotto.
+If using clams or mussels, make sure to cook separately in a saucepan, covered with a lid, and cook until the shells open.
+Remove some from the shell (save some in the shell for decoration if you like), save the juice, and use it (sifted) to cook the risotto.
+Alternatively, you can add fish stock, vegetable broth, vegetable stock or simply hot water to the large pot to simmer the risotto

-As I said before, the secret to the best risotto is to let it "mantecare" in the pan once cooked al dente.
-Cover the pan, turn off the heat and let it sit for a few minutes so that the flavors have the time to mingle and come together in the tastiest dish you've ever made.
+As I said before, the secret to the best seafood risotto is to let it "mantecare" in the pan once cooked al dente.
+Cover the pan, turn off the heat, and let it sit for a few minutes so that the flavors have the time to mingle and come together in the tastiest dish you've ever made.
+The creamiest risottos, ever!

 Other Italian Recipe you might like: